Battle of Vijaydurg: Fall of Suvarnadurg

-In 1755, Commodore James of Bombay attacked the fort Suvarnadurg while the Peshwa's army started capturing land and other coastal forts of Angre.
+In 1755, Commodore William James of the Bombay Marine attacked the fort Suvarnadurg while the Peshwa's army started capturing land and other coastal forts of Angre.
 This isolated Suvarnadurg from landward.
-Commodore James first bombarded the fort from the west.
+James first bombarded the fort from the west.
 800 shots and shells were expended at a range of 100 yards, but the walls did not collapse.
 He then entered the channel between the fort and the coast and fired on the eastern face as well as the main gate.
 Both gave way.
 Some of the garrison tried to escape from the fort by a tunnel running into the sea, but were discovered and killed.
 Considerable damage had been caused inside the fort by the bombardment and the garrison, finding no hope of relief or reinforcements, surrendered.
-Commodore James returned to Bombay for the monsoons.
+James' squadron returned to Bombay for the monsoons.